top of page

 Her heart pounded in her chest as she let herself relax in his grip.
 A confusing blend of defeat and a strange, fluttering warmth bloomed within her.

+That marked the end of the match.
 “Good effort, both of you,” Jack called out.

 Hoche gently helped her to her feet.
 The warmth of his hold lingered on her skin, grounding her in the present.